This actually dates back to 2014, when Google announced that they use SSL as a ranking signal.

 The other ages-old argument was that using SSL slowed down your website, but has been debunked years ago.
 Using HTTPS has no noticeable impact on page loading speed.

 The reward?
 Better search engine rankings, and better privacy for your visitors.

 Did you know that when you submit information over non-HTTPS, it can be seen by anyone in between your computer and the website you’re browsing?
 This is a problem not only because of potentially malicious people eavesdropping on your website habits, but also (and particularly) ISPs that are trying to move into the online advertising game but harnessing as much information about you as possible.

-This data could then be hypothetically sold to a health insurance company, who can use that to exclude you from health insurance claims down the road on the grounds of it being a pre-existing condition.
-But what if that search wasn’t for you, but for your diabetic aunt who is visiting this weekend?
-And what if you were to develop diabetes down the road and be wrongfully denied insurance?
+This data could hypothetically be sold to a health insurance company, who can use it to exclude you from health insurance claims down the road on the grounds of it being a pre-existing condition.

-There may be some old hosts that still try to upsell SSL, but anything modern and competitive like getflywheel or studiopress sites should offer this free.
+There may be some old hosts that still try to upsell SSL, but any modern and competitive host like our own Food Blogger Hosting or Studiopress Sites should offer this free.